sourav22899/k-sets-problem/README.md

 # k-sets-problem

 The entire code is written in Python 3.6.
+This is an ongoing work.

 All the requirements are mentioned in `requirements.txt`.
 They can be installed using `pip install -r requirements.txt`.

 Currently five algorithms are considered:
  * `Hedge`